Mary-godspet/Brewery-Data-Project/README.md

 Nothcentral

 # Data Cleaning & Preparation
-The following steps were taken the clean and prepare the data for analysis.
+The following steps were taken to clean and prepare the data for analysis.
 1. Open power query editor in Excel
 2. Load data into power query
 3. Transform my data by checking for missing, duplicates, and inconsistent values